Mini-XML 4.0 Programming Manual

 }

-You register the callback functions using the mxmlSetCustomHandlers function:
+You register these callback functions using the mxmlOptionsSetCustomCallbacks function:

 SAX (Stream) Loading of Documents